 This is how relationships survive.
 This is how friendships go the distance for 20 years or more.

 Recently I spoke with a woman who mentors teen girls.
-She’s planning a speaking event for me in 2018, and as she shared the heart of her group, I realized she has a great pulse on their inner lives.
+She’s planning a speaking event for me, and as she shared the heart of her group, I realized she has a great pulse on their inner lives.
 The struggles she walks her girls through are the same things I hear about everywhere I travel.

 Issues with friends.